stanislavlevin/bind9/bind/doc/arm/reference.rst

     must be more than the publication interval (which is the sum of :any:`dnskey-ttl`, :any:`publish-safety`, and :any:`zone-propagation-delay`).
-    It must also be more than the retire interval (which is the sum of :any:`max-zone-ttl`, :any:`retire-safety` and :any:`zone-propagation-delay`
+    It must also be more than the retire interval (which is the sum of :any:`max-zone-ttl`, :any:`retire-safety`, :any:`zone-propagation-delay`,
+    and signing delay (:any:`signatures-validity` minus
-    for ZSKs, and the sum of :any:`parent-ds-ttl`, :any:`retire-safety`, and :any:`parent-propagation-delay` for KSKs and CSKs).
+    :any:`signatures-refresh`) for ZSKs, and the sum of :any:`parent-ds-ttl`, :any:`retire-safety`, and :any:`parent-propagation-delay` for KSKs and
+    CSKs).
 BIND 9 treats a key lifetime that is too short as an error.

     The ``algorithm`` parameter specifies the key's algorithm, expressed either as a string ("rsasha256", "ecdsa384", etc.) or as a decimal